agronskiy/gronskiy.com/content/posts/2023-12-rust-and-bazel-multi-binary-crate/index.md

             └── binary_two*
 ```
 As we see, the only inconvenience consists in the fact that the output binary tree layout is now dissimilar
 to that of what `Cargo` created.
-This is a minor inconvenience provided, especially if you're developing
+This is a minor inconvenience, especially if you're developing
 a non-publishable crate for some internal usage (e.g. dockerizing it later).

 ## Discussion